The PJC 'Fast Track' Programme

 1) It provides expert support and feedback twice weekly.

-Students can send audio or video recordings of their practice up to twice a week, and receive feedback on these pieces within 24 hours.
+Students can send audio or video recordings of their practice up to twice a week, and receive feedback on these pieces within two days.
 Specific areas of weakness or any errors can be addressed, and PJC can use this to inform their planning for the student's next lesson.

 2) It allows students to move through pieces at home.